 Lightship Publishing is an independent publisher based in Kingston-upon-Hull, UK.

 Every November at our prize giving ceremony we award thousands of pounds to the winners of our contests.
 The winners, and the nine runners-up in the Short Story, Poetry, Flash Fiction, and One Page contests, are published in the annual anthology.
-You can purchase Lightship Anthology 1 and Lightship Anthology 2 from Alma Books.
+You can purchase Lightship Anthology 1, 2 and 3 from Alma Books.

-The latest Lightship Anthology is also available for download by clicking on the relevant link below:
+Lightship Anthology 2 is also available for download by clicking on the relevant link below:

 Lightship is dedicated to promoting excellence in contemporary literature written in English.
 In this endeavour we are absolutely delighted to have the support of our honorary patrons: Sir Andrew Motion, former Poet Laureate and Chairman of the Man Booker Prize 2010; Christopher Reid, Winner of the 2009 Costa Book Of the Year Award; Lindsay Clarke, Winner of the Whitbread Prize, 1989; Hilary Mantel, two-time winner of the Man Booker Prize 2009/2012; Cynthia Ozick, finalist in the US National Book Award 1987, and short listed for the Orange Prize 2012.